paramvsi/java_features/Readme.md

 ### CompletableFuture
 CompletableFuture is an extension of the Future interface that provides a lot of flexibility and allows for more complex asynchronous operations.
 It can be manually completed and used to build complex asynchronous pipelines.
 CompletableFuture also provides a lot of methods for composing, combining, and handling asynchronous computation steps.

+## Java 8 Features

+- Lambda Expressions: One of the most significant additions, lambda expressions simplify the writing of implementations for interfaces that have a single abstract method (functional interfaces).
+They provide a clear and concise way to represent one method interface using an expression.

+- Stream API: Java 8 introduced the Stream API, which allows for declarative processing of collections of objects.
+This API supports sequence operations like filter, map, reduce, find, match, sort, etc. Streams can be parallel or sequential.

+- Optional: Optional is a container object used to contain not-null objects.
+Optional object is used to represent null with absent value.
+This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.

+- Default and Static Methods in Interfaces: Java 8 allows interfaces to have default and static methods.
+A default method includes an implementation and can be included in any interface, providing backward compatibility for old interfaces.
+Static methods in interfaces help in providing utility methods.

+- Date and Time API: An improved, immutable Joda-Time-inspired Date and Time API.
+This new API is found under the java.time package and provides functionalities for date, time, duration, and periods.

+- Method References: Method references help to point to methods by their names.
+A method reference is described using "::" symbol.
+They serve as shorthand for lambda expressions calling a single method.